-On March 17, 2023, Philodrill submitted to the DOE the bid documents for the application for the new SC, which has now been termed Nominated Area No. 10 by the DOE.
-Once granted, FEPC will have a participating interest of 6.8439% in the new SC.
+The surrender of the SC was approved by the DOE on September 5, 2022, and on March 17, 2023, Philodrill submitted to the DOE the bid documents for the application for the new SC, which has now been termed Nominated Area No. 10 by the DOE.
+FEPC will have a participating interest of 6.8439% in the new SC.